What is Oleo in Old Recipes? The Complete Guide to This Classic Ingredient

 Continue Reading Those Old Recipes

-So next time you read an old recipe, and you see an ingredient called Oleo, you don’t have to wonder what it is anymore.
+So, the next time you read an old recipe and see an ingredient called Oleo, you won’t have to wonder what it is anymore.
 You’ll know that Oleo is just an old word for margarine and you can swap it out for butter.

 Of course, your kids will miss out on the fun of adding in the yellow coloring!